skullanbones/mpeg2ts/README.md

 which result in `libmpeg2ts.so*`.

-If you wanna speed up the build you can type `cmake --build . -- -j16` instead of `make` in the 4th command above.
+If you wanna speed up the build you can type `cmake --build . -- -j$(nproc)` instead of `make` in the 4th command above.

 ## Installation
 In order to install this library you can type: